 In the new major firmware, Samsung has introduced a Sweat Loss monitor feature for the Galaxy Watch 4 & Watch 5.
 The company has also improved VO2 Max’s functionality to measure oxygen intake levels.
 All eyes are on the new moisture detection or Sweat loss monitor function on the wrist.
 For your information, the sweat loss function will measure how much moisture you have lost during a particular workout.
 For now, the function only works with running activity, where VO2 Max supports running & walking.

 Many users are confused about moisture detection activation and its usage while workout.
 To be clear, it is not a separate function on the smartwatch or in the Samsung Health app.
 It is the value that will be delivered after you finish the running session.
 Both are important values for fitness enthusiastic users, and they should use them to improve their fitness.
-For new users getting their first hand at these features, here are the steps to use the Sweat loss monitor on Galaxy Watch 4 & Watch 4 Classic.
+For new users getting their first hand at these features, here are the steps to use the Sweat loss monitor on Galaxy Watch 4 & Galaxy Watch 5.

 Get Sweat Loss value

 It is not easy to get sweat loss value on the Samsung watches.
 In the other functions like SpO2 & BP, you can get a score by tapping on the measure button, but here you have to achieve targets to see the results.
 For sweat loss value, you have to run for 2.5KM at the speed of 5 KM/hour.
 Also, automatic heart rate and GPS functions should be activated to measure the heart rate condition & running distance.

 Activate Sweat loss Function

 For now, the new function only works with running activities.
 You can start running from the workout list from the smartwatch, or just start running as it is an auto-detected workout mode.